 Wanna find bugs?
 Roll your own!

-Tools which did very well include JProfiler, XRebel, NetBeans profiler, JMC and JProbe.
-From a personal point of view, it was really exciting to see XRebel, a relatively new profiler on the block finding some of the most bugs out of any tool.
+Tools which did very well include JProfiler, XRebel (which is more than a profiler actually), NetBeans profiler, JMC, and JProbe.
+From our personal point of view, it was really exciting to see XRebel, a relatively new profiler on the block finding some of the most bugs out of any tool.
 This may well be because it is designed to be used in development, a place where it’s easier to find and eliminate bugs.

 Can you really blame your tools?

 Well, from the graph below, you might be able to blame not having enough tools, as there’s a definite trend showing that you can find more performance issues if you use multiple tools.
 This helps to show there is a right tool for the right job.
-The job however may vary, for instance, you might be trying to find and fix a specific types of IO issues or code bottleneck.
-You might have a prefered tool for each of those tasks.
+The job, however, may vary, for instance, you might be trying to find and fix specific types of IO issues or code bottleneck.
+You might have a preferred tool for each of those tasks.
 You might want to use JMC in production, but XRebel in development as each tool is better suited to different environments.

 The Top 5 Java Profilers!

-As you have seen from the first image in the blog, the top five Java profilers, by usage, in our industry, from our survey results are: VisualVM, JProfiler, Custom tooling, Java Mission Control and YourKit.
+As you have seen from the first image in the blog, the top five Java profilers, by usage, in our industry, from our survey results are VisualVM, JProfiler, Custom tooling, Java Mission Control and YourKit.
 Let’s take a look at them in a little more depth.
-Oh we’ll also give an honourable mention to XRebel, the lightweight development time profiler taking over 3% of the votes, which wasn’t even a year old at the time the survey was released!
+Oh, we’ll also give an honorable mention to XRebel, the performance tool for Java developers, taking over 3% of the votes, which wasn’t even a year old at the time the survey was released!
 We’ll look through them in reverse order of usage for increased tension and suspense, even though you already know which is top!